 Throughout the 1960s Ron remained a popular middleweight around the country.
 He was also an influence on other young body builders and encouraged many of them into professional wrestling.
 He owned and operated his own gymnasium in the St Hilda's area of Middlesbrough, the home of many successful body builders and wrestlers.

 Nearing 15 stones in weight and billed as Irish heavyweight champion.
 A challenger for British heavyweight honours held by Atholl Oakeley.
 In August, 1932, "The Elstree Adonis" Len Franklin defeated Barney O'Brien in an eliminator contest to face (and lose to) Oakeley for the British title on 29th August.
 Otherwise we have little information on Barney who we can find for just a few months in 1932.

 Bob Archer O’Brien

-Bob's career, which started in India, developed at home into one of Britain’s best post war welterweights.
-Maybe it was a lack of colour, his modest disposition or lack of good fortune but although his skill placed him alongside the likes of Dempsey, Kidd and Capelli, and way beyond certain other weltereweight superstars , Bob didn't receive the full acclaim that he deserved from the paying public.
-That's not to say the fans didn't respect him, they did so hugeley, and always enjoyed seeing his name on the bill, but his drawing power didn't match some of his contemporaries.
+Bob's career, which we understand started in India, developed at home into one of Britain’s best post war welterweights.
+Maybe it was a lack of colour, his modest disposition or lack of good fortune but although his skill placed him alongside the likes of Dempsey, Kidd and Capelli, and way beyond certain other welterweight superstars , Bob didn't receive the full acclaim that he deserved from the paying public.
+That's not to say the fans didn't respect him, they did so hugely, and always enjoyed seeing his name on the bill even though his drawing power didn't match some of his contemporaries.